 The obvious difference here is price — these days, it’s quite hard to find a new car for under £10,000.
 But on the used car market, you can find a massive variety of cars for under £2000.

-We reckon a used car is probably the best bet for first time drivers.
+A used car is popular with first time drivers.
 New cars lose their value quite quickly in the first few years.
 Plus, you might have a few bumps and scrapes as a new driver (it happens to the best of us!) — so a cheaper car is less risky.

 But it’s not a complete no-brainer.
 There are some benefits to buying new, even if you’ve just passed your test.
 You won’t have to fork out for an MOT for the first few years, and a lot of dealerships offer a year or two of warranty if anything goes wrong.
 That’s unlikely though — you shouldn’t have any mechanical issues with a brand new car.